p1k0chu/minecraft-server-c/README.md

 # minecraft-server-c

 this is a minimal Minecraft server impl in C.
 it only has a working MOTD and nothing else (yet)

+It depends on OpenSSL for libcrypto.so.
+on linux, you can install it with your package manager.
+for example, on Arch Linux it's `pacman -S openssl`

 ## Building

+Install dependencies.

+And then:
 ```sh
 git clone https://github.com/p1k0chu/minecraft-server-c
 cd minecraft-server-c